Skip to Main Content

 Local Market Knowledge

-Deep understanding of Mexican production costs, vendor rates, union requirements, and regional incentive programs.
+Deep knowing of Mexican production costs, vendor rates, union needs, and regional incentive programs.

 03.